-Hire a Realtor®, Become One, or Look on Your Own? (or maybe all 3!)
+Hire a Realtor®, Become One, or Do It on Your Own?
+Maybe all 3!

 When purchasing rental properties, most people plan for this to perhaps be a side job or something that might grow over time.
-Others will pursue this as a full time job and have investment property management their primary profession.
-Whether to use an expert or not really depends on the experience you have personally.
+Others will pursue this as a full-time job and have investment property management in their primary profession.
+Whether to use an expert or not really depends on the experience you personally have.

-Benefits to Hiring a Realtor® for a Property Investment
+Benefits of Hiring a Realtor® for a Property Investment

 You’re going to need assistance looking for houses, and I highly recommend that you hire an experienced Realtor®, especially if this is your first investment property.
 But you don’t want just any Realtor®.

-For this reason, I recommend find a Realtor® with experience in investment properties specifically.
-In fact, I highly, highly recommend using a Realtor® who owns investment properties themselves.
+For this reason, I recommend finding a Realtor® with experience in investment properties specifically.
+In fact, I highly recommend using a Realtor® who owns investment properties themselves.

 These agents will better understand the process of purchasing and owning an investment property because they have been through the process themselves.
-They know how difficult it can be to find a tenant, how tough it is to get repairs done, to find financing, or to go through the challenges of purchasing a property.
+They know how challenging it can be to go through purchasing a property.
+How difficult it can be to find financing, get repairs done, and find a tenant.
 So, find one who has the experience.

 Have You Thought About Becoming a Realtor®?